About the Institute

 - Education.
 Through innovative and nationally recognized educational programs, the Institute provides a high-tech and hands-on learning experience that teaches the next generation how our government works and the skills of listening, compromise, and healthy debate that are needed to productively participate in our communities.

 - Engagement.
 The Institute’s program series brings together diverse leaders for engaging conversations in Boston and Washington, D.C.
 Through convening bipartisan discussions with a variety of perspectives, the Institute’s programs address critical issues facing our communities, our nation, and our world.

 - Experience.
-The Institute welcomes visitors to step into the shoes of a U.S. Senator for a day and gain a deeper understanding of how our democracy works.
+By utilizing its unique, full-scale replica of the United States Senate Chamber, the Kennedy Institute is able to engage visitors in an interactive way to experience the role of the Senate in our democracy.
+That hands-on experience not only serves as a touchstone for a deeper understanding of the workings of our government, but it also encourages civil discourse and reasoned debate.
 With a handheld tablet and skilled facilitators serving as guides, visitors explore exhibits and daily interactive programs that weave together the history and current debates of the U.S. Senate, Senator Kennedy’s legacy of service, and a call for visitors to engage in their own communities.